Tortor: Form and movement

 Tor-tor is not only a dance, but also a medium of communication.
 This can be seen through the movements that are staged involving interactions between ceremony participants.

 The costumes worn by tor tor dancers are ulos cloth.
-Ulos is a traditional Batak cloth, ulos colors used are generally red, black and white with decorations of course from gold or silver threads.
-In the past, the use of ulos was only limited as a scarf and even only found in traditional ceremonies.
-However, as tourist arrivals increase, this cloth is also used as souvenirs.
+Ulos is a traditional Batak cloth which colors are generally red, black, and white, added with some decorations made out of gold or silver threads.
+In the past, the use of ulos was only limited as a scarf, that was only worn in traditional ceremonies.
+However, as tourist arrivals increase, this cloth is also used as a souvenir.

 The tor-tor dance has very simple movements, making it easy to learn.
 Even those who try it for the first time will immediately be able to play it.
 This dance movement is limited to the movement of the hands waving up and down simultaneously.
 Then there is also the stamping of the feet in accordance with the strains of mangondangi or gondang music.

 Before the gondang music is played, the hasuhutan or the host will ask the gondang musicians for something.
 The request was made with courtesy at every opportunity.
 If one request has been completed and fulfilled, it will be interspersed with gondang beats with a certain rhythm.
 This is done as a form of blessing from gondang music to all members of the tor tor ceremony.

 The song played in the tor-tor dance is a song with the theme of asking God and ancestral spirits so that all family members are given safety, prosperity, happiness, abundance of sustenance, and hope that traditional ceremonies can be a source of sustenance, blessings for family and society.